AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 To unselect the points without preventing the selection ability use {api:anychart.core.SeriesBase#unselect}**.unselect()**{api} method.
 As well as in the situation with unhovering, you can define the points or set no parameters to the method.
 Try to use it in our playground.

-#### Single point
+#### Single Point

 Along with hovering and selecting of a points' array you can manage current state of a single point.
-Use **.getPoint()** method to get a point of a series.
+Use {api:anychart.core.SeriesBase#getPoint}**.getPoint()**{api} method to get a point of a series.
 Pass point's index as a parameter for this method.

 ```
+	// set series data
 	var series = chart.column(data);

+	// get fourth point of the series
 	var point = series.getPoint(3);
 ```

-After you have defined a getter for the {api:anychart.core.SeriesPoint}series point{api} you can adjust point's state and some properties.
+After you have defined a getter for the {api:anychart.core.SeriesPoint}series point{api} you can adjust point's state and change some point's properties.
 Let's make a single series chart a bit more colorful and set custom color for each point of the series:

 ```
 	// set series data